Arthurkhan/star-gazer-analysis/update-logs/2025-05-29-business-details-enhancement.md

 - Organize the information in a more user-friendly tabbed interface
 - Prepare the data structure for future AI integration
 - Add currency selection with country-based defaults
+- Fix input fields to allow proper typing with spaces and commas

 ## Files Modified/Created

 ### 🔄 MODIFIED FILES:
 - `src/utils/businessContext.ts` - Expanded BusinessContext interface with comprehensive fields and currency utilities
-- `src/components/BusinessDetailsDialog.tsx` - Complete redesign with tabbed interface and new fields
+- `src/components/BusinessDetailsDialog.tsx` - Complete redesign with tabbed interface and fixed input handling

 ## Changes Made